orospakr/sharpify/README.md

 only saveable resources can be passed to these methods.
 The compiler won't let you get it wrong.

-If the Shopify API adds anything to your model on save, it'll show up in the returned object.
+If the Shopify API modifies your model on save, it'll show up in the returned object.
 The original object will not be mutated.

 ### Create a Model instance